-Dr. Sears’ Five Tips to Keep Your Children Healthy
+Five Tips to Keep Your Children Healthy During the School Year

 You might think that the school year brings sickness but there are ways to keep children healthy during the school year.
 Some children might be excited to get back to school but we all know that us parents dislike the germs, sickness and unhealthy school lunches that come with the school year.
-Use these tips to keep your children healthy during the school year.
+Use these tips to keep your children healthy when going back to school and throughout the school year.

 1. Begin the Day With a Brainy Breakfast